Amirr090/Assignment-1/README.md

 - Micro interactions when interacting with the site eg, clicking on an interactable area to show some animation, mouse over interactions, scrolling interactions when interacting with the site.
 - A product category filter box which allows users to filter products
 - Add to cart function
+## Design Rationale
+I chose this design for its sleek, minimalistic, and modern aesthetic, inspired by the approach of leading brands like Nike and Adidas.
+The layout features a promotion bar and a showcase poster to highlight available offers, capturing users' attention immediately.
+I selected Arial and Futura fonts, commonly used by Nike, to achieve a clean and streamlined look.
+The design promotes the website’s mobile app, providing customers with a more convenient shopping experience, while the filter function enhances user navigation, helping them find their ideal shoes easily.
+As an e-commerce website, I included an "Add to Cart" feature for seamless shopping, and an About page offers users more insight into the company.
+To maintain a minimalistic vibe, I kept animations to a minimum, ensuring the focus remains on the products themselves.
 ## Credits
 Product images are adapted from the [Nike](https://www.nike.com/sg/), [New Balance](https://www.newbalance.com.sg/) and [Adidas website](https://www.adidas.com.sg/)
 Showcase poster was self-made with the use of shoe picture from [Pinterest](https://www.pinterest.com/)